Metrization and Simulation of Controlled Hybrid Systems: Examples

 A \emph{pronk} is a gait wherein all legs touch down and lift off from the ground at the same time~\cite{Alexander1984,GolubitskyStewart1999}.
 Due to symmetries in our model, motion with pitch angle $\theta = 0$ for all time is invariant.
 Therefore periodic orbits for the \emph{spring--loaded inverted pendulum} model in~\cite{GhigliazzaAltendorfer2003} correspond exactly to pronking gaits for our model.
 Fig.~\ref{fig:pronk_grd} contains a projection of the guards $G_{(a,l)}$, $G_{(a,r)}$, $G_{(l,g)}$, $G_{(r,g)}$ in $(\theta,z)$ coordinates for the transition from the aerial domain $D_a$ to the ground domain $D_g$ through left stance $D_l$ and right stance $D_r$.
 The pronking trajectory is illustrated by a downward--pointing vertical arrow, and a nearby trajectory initialized with negative rotational velocity is illustrated by a dashed line.
 Fig.~\ref{fig:pronk_seq} contains snapshots from these simulations.

 The $\dot{\theta}_0 = 0$ trajectory in Fig.~\ref{fig:pronk_grd} clearly demonstrates the need for a simulation algorithm that allows the intersection of multiple transition surfaces.
-We emphasize that our state--space metric was necessary to derive a convergent numerical approximation for this execution: since the discrete mode sequence differs for any pair of trajectories arbitrarily close to the $\dot{\theta}_0 = 0$ execution that pass through the interior of $D_l$ and $D_r$, respectively, a na\"{i}ve application of the trajectory--space metric in~\cite{Tavernini2009} would yield a distance larger than unity between the pair.
-Consequently no numerical simulation algorithm can be shown to converge to the $\dot{\theta}_0 = 0$ execution using a trajectory--space metric.
+We emphasize that our state--space metric was necessary to derive a convergent numerical approximation for this execution: since the discrete mode sequence differs for any pair of trajectories arbitrarily close to the $\dot{\theta}_0 = 0$ execution that pass through the interior of $D_l$ and $D_r$, respectively, application of existing trajectory--space metrics~\cite{Tavernini1987, Tavernini2009, SanfeliceTeel2010} would yield a distance larger than unity between the pair.
+Consequently, to the best of our knowledge, no existing provably--convergent numerical simulation algorithm based on a trajectory--space metric is applicable to the $\dot{\theta}_0 = 0$ execution.

 Another interesting property of this example is that it is possible to show (by carefully studying the transitions between vector fields through the guards) that the hybrid quotient space ${\cal M}$ is a smooth 6--dimensional manifold near the \emph{pronk} execution, and that the piecewise--defined dynamics yield a continuously--differentiable vector field on this quotient.